-Annex 1: Article selection process according to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines(AlRyalat et al., 2019)
+Annex 1: Article selection process according to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.
+Except for 2 articles, all the articles found in PubMed were also found in Scopus, creating 136 duplicates that were removed.
+The larger number of references obtained in Scopus was expected since Scopus has larger scope and coverage than PubMed (AlRyalat et al., 2019)

 Annex 2: Number of experiments reported for each virus strain, virus genotype and tick species in the whole dataset (900 experiments)